 So, if I have convinced you not to wear your flash fashion trainers, nor indeed, walking boots, for running, then you might well rush off to the internet, or to your local sports shop to buy some proper running shoes……..but which ones?
 You could ask your mate who has been running for years what he wears, or you could just sneak a peek at the brands that you see other runners wearing, or you could just go for those funky looking ones in your favourite colour.
 All that information is absolutely irrelevant.
 The best shoes for you, in my opinion, are the most comfortable ones, from the selection offered to you after you have had your gait analysed at a specialist running shop.
 Cheaper shoes may be available elsewhere, without gait analysis, but if they are sold by poorly trained staff, who may not even be runners, then you run the risk of buying a shoe that could actually cause you injury.
 Go to a specialist running shop, at least for your first pair.
 The price may seem exorbitant, but they are the best investment you can make in your physical fitness………..and much cheaper than a physiotherapist.

-If you have a gait analysis, you will be asked questions about your running, any injury history and perhaps even your weight, although most tactful sales staff will assess this visually.
+If you have a gait analysis, take your existing shoes with you, since they tell a story.
+You will be asked questions about your running, any injury history and perhaps even your weight, although most tactful sales staff will assess this visually.
 Tell them if you are intending to up your mileage in the next few months….. a shoe sold for doing 5k three times per week, may not be up to a half marathon or marathon.
+Also tell them your budget.
 All this information, along with the results of the gait analysis, will narrow down the pool of shoes that are suitable for you and this is further reduced by the stock and sizes held by the outlet.

 What you are offered to try on and preferably run on the treadmill with, should be from the shortlist created by the salesperson.
 It may not include your favourite colour, any brand you have ever heard of, nor those shoes your mate wears.
 It should be shoes that are appropriate for you, your running gait, the surface you run on, the distances you run and your weight ………..we are all different.
 Do try to run in each pair of shoes you are offered, rather than just walk.